nextflow-io/nextflow/docs/script.md

 The following methods are defined for Paths for splitting and counting records:

 `countFasta()`
 : Counts the number of records in a [FASTA](https://en.wikipedia.org/wiki/FASTA_format) file.
-See the {ref}`operator-splitfasta` operator for available options.
+See the `operator-splitfasta` operator for available options.

 `countFastq()`
 : Counts the number of records in a [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) file.
-See the {ref}`operator-splitfastq` operator for available options.
+See the `operator-splitfastq` operator for available options.

 `countJson()`
 : Counts the number of records in a JSON file.
-See the {ref}`operator-splitjson` operator for available options.
+See the `operator-splitjson` operator for available options.

 `countLines()`
 : Counts the number of lines in a text file.
-See the {ref}`operator-splittext` operator for available options.
+See the `operator-splittext` operator for available options.

 `splitCsv()`
 : Splits a CSV file into a list of records.
-See the {ref}`operator-splitcsv` operator for available options.
+See the `operator-splitcsv` operator for available options.

 `splitFasta()`
 : Splits a [FASTA](https://en.wikipedia.org/wiki/FASTA_format) file into a list of records.
-See the {ref}`operator-splitfasta` operator for available options.
+See the `operator-splitfasta` operator for available options.

 `splitFastq()`
 : Splits a [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) file into a list of records.
-See the {ref}`operator-splitfastq` operator for available options.
+See the `operator-splitfastq` operator for available options.

 `splitJson()`
 : Splits a JSON file into a list of records.
-See the {ref}`operator-splitjson` operator for available options.
+See the `operator-splitjson` operator for available options.

 `splitText()`
 : Splits a text file into a list of lines.
-See the {ref}`operator-splittext` operator for available options.
+See the `operator-splittext` operator for available options.